infrawatch/service-telemetry-operator/ci/README.md

 If a new job needs to be added, it should inherit from `stf-base` ( or one of its child-jobs) which includes common tasks for setting up STF.
 The new jobs should have minimal configuration lines; either the `scenario` var is passed, which selects a vars file for stf-run-ci, to change its configuration, or the nodeset should be updated, which selects the OCP version.

-Below are examples of how to add a job.
+Below is an example of how to add a job.
 Take note of how the `scenario` var and the `nodeset` is passed.

     - job:
         name: stf-crc-nightly_bundles